HERA-Team/hera_mc/INSTALL.md

 HERA M&C Installation
 =====================

-HERA M&C requires `hera_mc` and postgreSQL.
-Note:  if you are only using it to view configuration management, you may instead use SQLITE.
+HERA M&C requires `hera_mc` and `postgreSQL`.
+(Note:  if you are only using it to view configuration management, you may instead use SQLITE and skip step [3.] below).

 Installation steps are: